Vicken-Ghoubiguian/openPyther/README.md

 # openPyther
-Python package to get, treat and return weather from OpenWeatherMap.
+Python package to get, treat and return weather from the OpenWeatherMap's API.

 ## Contents